Key Information

 Experience Experience and skill in delivering briefings and communicating with the public across various media platforms, has presented cases before Employment Tribunals, and was a member of the Home Office Stephen Lawrence Working Group.
 Experience in risk management at both operational and business levels.
 He has been involved in business changes during which he implemented and managed the impact on staff and customers.
 He is a trained coach and utilises this skill by offering support to colleagues and referrals.
 Mentored learners and apprentices undertaking a PGCE and MBA degrees.
 Trained to carry out equality impact of organisational changes and advises on how to mitigate the impact.
 Has a postgraduate degree in Law and lecture on project management and strategic thinking, and is a qualified football coach.

-Career Dr Olukayode Adetokun Adegbembo (Kai) MBE, retired from the Police Service after 30 years of public service having attained the rank of Chief Inspector.
+Career Retired from the Police Service after 30 years of public service having attained the rank of Chief Inspector.
 He continues to contribute to development in the police service by coaching and mentoring officers and staff still in the service.
 Was the Vice Chair of the Corporation of TEC Partnership a further education institution in the North of England and is an Associate Lecturer at the University of Lincoln.
 His personal guiding mantra in all his adult life has been a commitment to public service and continuous professional development.
 As a member of an underrepresented group in society, he has a unique perspective and understanding that allows him to provide alternative solutions to social and academic challenges.
+Kai is the Vice Chair of the Audit, Risk, Finance and Estates Committee; a Member of the Education and Standards Committee; and is the Trustee Whistleblowing Lead.

 Start Date 02-10-2024